Raúl Arias

 Raúl Arias Rosas (born 29 October 1957) is a Mexican former professional footballer and manager.
-He is the current manager for Liga Nacional club Achuapa.

 Career

 He played with various clubs, including Tampico Madero, Atletico Potosino, Club Puebla, Tigres UANL, Club León, Atlante F.C., Cruz Azul, Correcaminos UAT and once again with Club Puebla, where he officially retired.
 He won the 1982–83 league title with Puebla where he is still remembered for being a great defensive player.
 After he retired he took up coaching, and coached Club Necaxa from 1998 to 2005.
-He led Necaxa to third place in the 2000 FIFA Club World Championship.
+He led Necaxa to third place in the 2000 FIFA Club World Championship, defeating Real Madrid CF on the way.
 In 2006, he coached San Luis till 2009 when he returned to coach Club Necaxa who would eventually be relegated to the second division.
 In 2009, he had a short stay with Chivas.